 Pink has always kept it really real, and that is a part of why we’re such big fans of hers.
-This past year, she’s really started letting it be what it is in terms of motherhood, especially given that she had her second child, Jameson, at the end of 2016.
+She lets it be what it is in terms of motherhood, especially given that she had her second child, Jameson, at the end of 2016.
 We know working moms with two kids (she released her newest album, “Beautiful Trauma” in 2017) don’t have time to make shit perfect.
 This Instagram post from the summer is peak mom not giving a fuck.

 Giovanna Fletcher is a UK celebrity, so she’s not well known to American moms, but she should be.
 Fletcher, an author of seven books, went viral in 2016, sharing a picture of herself about a month postpartum with her second son, coupled with the comment she had received from a complete stranger about her “tummy.”
 On a daily basis, Fletcher has no problem talking about the daily struggles of being a mom to two young boys: early wakeups, working late into the night, and generally surviving the daily shitshow.

 New mom, and greatest tennis player of all time Serena Williams has come to use social media the same way many new moms do — to ask questions about how the fuck you get a handle on this “mom” thing.
 She uses her Twitter account to ask questions about breastfeeding her infant daughter, Olympia, and when the little peanut was teething, Williams turned to Instagram and Twitter, practically begging for a solution to help soothe the baby.
 We feel your pain, Serena.
 Trust.

 Nothing is working.
 It's breaking my heart.
 I almost need my mom to come and hold me to sleep cause I'm so stressed.
 Help?
 Anyone??